 All elements within the greater team are fundamental and must mutually support each other and work together to achieve the final goal.

 It’s up to leaders to remind and explain how the team fits in the greater strategical mission and what’s their part in it to achieve that mission.

 Chapter 6: Simple

-People will not understand complicated plans and orders and complexity compounds issue when things go wrong -and they will-.
+People will not understand complicated plans and orders and complexity compounds issues when things go wrong -and they will-.